 A typical interview question but also another great question to gauge someone's personality and whether or not you would get along! :)

 We know that there are many things to think about when you are viewing a new apartment (we have devised a list of general questions to ask, here).
 But asking your housemates questions is important too!
 At Casa Mia Coliving you don't need to worry about whether or not you and your housemates are going to be a good fit.
-Not only do we make sure that our community is made up of like-minded individuals we also organise social events for everyone in the community to get to know each other, have a look at our community page here.
+Not only do we make sure that our community is made up of like-minded individuals (we have also implemented a pre-selection questionnaire to see whether they are suited to coliving) we also organise social events for everyone in the community to get to know each other, have a look at our community page here.
 This way you will not only make friends in your home but within the Casa Mia network.
-Here you can also find a blog on how to break the ice with your new coliving housemates.
+You can also find a blog on how to break the ice with your new coliving housemates, here.
 Once you have gotten over that first awkward 'hey' it'll be smooth sailing from then onwards!